 - 1/2 teaspoon pure vanilla extract

-- Into a large mixing bowl add: flour, cocoa, 2 eggs.
+- Into a large mixing bowl, add: flour, cocoa, and 2 eggs.
 Using your mixer, start off slowly until ingredients are incorporated.

-- Gradually stream in water while mixer is running and a dough ball has formed.
+- Gradually stream in water while mixer is running until a dough ball has formed.

-- While dough is resting making filling.
-Into a small bowl add: mascarpone, ricotta, remaining egg, 2 tablespoons sugar and vanilla.
-Mix until well incorporated.
-Transfer to refrigerator to set up until firm.
+- While dough is resting, make filling.
+Into a small bowl add: mascarpone, ricotta, remaining egg, 2 tablespoons sugar, and vanilla.
+Mix until well-incorporated.
+Transfer to refrigerator to set until firm.

 - Once dough is chilled, divide into 4 pieces.
 Using a pasta machine, one at a time, roll out each piece from the widest to the thinnest setting.
 Keep remaining pieces covered and in refrigerator until ready to use.